 American University is committed to providing students with safe and secure housing.
 The Housing staff expects that all students will be treated with respect in the halls.
-But being assigned an unknown roommate is worrisome for many first year lesbian, gay, bisexual, and transgender students.
+But being assigned an unknown roommate is worrisome for many first year lesbian, gay, bisexual, and transgender, non-binary, queer, and asexual students.
 So here is a little information to try and make the process easier:

 - Many LGBTQ students find that their roommate is very open and accepting.

 - If your roommate is not so accepting, Housing and Dining Services staff members have been consistently helpful on LGBTQ issues.
 If you are having a problem with your roommate because of LGBTQ issues, your Resident Director usually will be able to help find a solution.

 - If you don’t feel comfortable going directly to your Resident Director, stop by and see the Assistant Director for LGBTQIA Education & Support Programs in the Center for Diversity and Inclusion who can help you find appropriate resources.

 Housing and Residence Life offers all-gender housing as an option to ensure AU's Residence Life is a supportive space for students of all gender identities and expressions.
 All-gender housing allows students to reside with other students regardless of legal sex on file, gender identity, or gender expression.
 This option is intended for students who wish to share a room and suite (if applicable) with other students of any gender identity.
 Note that with the exception of specifically designated all-female housing locations, buildings and floors within first year communities are co-ed.
 Choosing all-gender housing means that your roommate(s) and suite mates will have also selected into all-gender housing.
 All-gender housing is not on a designated floor or building, so students in all-gender rooms or suites can live in almost any space on campus.